-Results from early 2018 suggest that despite significant challenges, the individual market remains stable and insurers are generally profitable.
+Results from mid-2018 suggest that despite significant challenges, the individual market remains stable and insurers are generally profitable.
 Insurer financial results from 2018 – after the Administration’s decision to cease cost-sharing subsidy payments, but before the repeal of the individual mandate penalty in the tax overhaul goes into effect – showed no sign of a market collapse.

 - view as grid